 Let us look to an Old Testament example of this truth.
 On Yom Kippur (The Day of Atonement), the High Priest would enter the Holy of Holies to sprinkle blood on the Mercy Seat (Lid of The Ark of The Covenant) for his own sins, as well as, the sins of the people.
-He alone was allowed to enter the Holy of Holies, where the Shekinah Glory of The LORD would appear, and only upon this one special day.
+He alone was allowed to enter the Holy of Holies, to sprinkle blood upon the mercy seat, and only upon this one special day.
 The priest had a long rope tied around his ankles and bells that were attached to the bottom of his robe.
 As long as the people outside could hear the bells tinkling, then they knew that the High Priest was still alive and active in making his intersession for the people.
 If the bells stopped ringing, they knew that something dreadful had happened, and the High Priest was dead.
 If this tragedy were ever to occur, the other priests had been instructed to pull out the lifeless body of the High Priest using the rope tied around his ankle.